UseMuffin/Throttle/README.md

 DispatcherFactory::add('Muffin/Throttle.Throttle');
 ```

-This will use the defaults, 10 requests by minute for any given IP.
+This will use the defaults, 10 requests per minute for any given IP.
 You could
 easily change that by passing your own configuration:

 ```php